 Magento Pentesting – A Word of Caution!

 Conducting a Magento penetration testing without permission of the site owner can lead to jail time!
 Therefore, always sign a consent contract with the site owner before doing it.
 In case you are the site owner, make sure to take permission from the site hosting company.
-Also, never venture out of your domain i.e. don’t conduct pentest on routers which you do not own.
+Also, never venture out of your domain i.e. don’t conduct pentest on routers that you do not own.
 In case something goes wrong during Magento penetration testing, neither this article nor Kali Linux is responsible.

 Magento Penetration Testing: Reconnaissance